DigitalWaters-fi/.github/profile/README.md

 2. **Access the DIWA Data Lab**

 *In development*
-   Digital Waters Flagship and Pilot researchers can access our [Virtual Research Lab](https://diwa-data-lab-vre.rahtiapp.fi)
+   Digital Waters Flagship and Pilot researchers can access our virtual research environment (VRE), the [DIWA DataLab](https://diwa-data-lab-vre.rahtiapp.fi)

 4. **Share and publish data on the DIWA Data Lake**